What is Integrity?

 The Integrity App for iOS and Android.
 The Integrity App is a secure digital passport that stores data that belongs to the user, and this user data is only shared to services with the user’s permission.
 You can use the app to securely gain access to services built with Integrity, store your credentials, notifications and certifications, execute transactions and sign agreements, keep track of mandates, events and receipts.

-The Integrity Service Place, to publish resources, define access permissions, share and engage your professional network or personal community.
+The Integrity Realm, to publish resources, define access permissions, share and engage your professional network or personal community.
 It includes a portfolio of web services.
 Booking +Integrity is our first service.
 It is designed to help you publish, discover and book resources in a simple and secure manner.
 You can create your booking service with +Integrity for free, and and get your own Integrity domain name.

 The Integrity Platform.
 It enables multiple parties to interact with each other, without relying on a central authority.
 It is a decentralised platform where trust is distributed to the system endpoints, instead of stored in a central database.
 It is open for participation, which means that anybody can set up a service that any Integrity App user can use.